huohuoren4/docs/python/flask/user_guide/logging.md

 # Logging {#logging}

-Flask uses standard Python [logging](https://docs.python.org/3/library/logging.html#module-logging).
-Messages about your Flask application are logged with [app.logger](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.logger), which takes the same name as [app.name](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.name).
+Flask uses standard Python `logging`.
+Messages about your Flask application are logged with `app.logger`, which takes the same name as `app.name`.
 This logger can also be used to log your own messages.

 ```python
 @app.route('/login', methods=['POST'])